andrewsonga/llm-awq/README.md

 **Students**: Sizhe Lester Li and Chonghyuk Andrew Song

 ### Abstract (OOD)
-In this project, we investigate the challenges and opportunities of applying W4A4 quantization to Large Language Models.
-We explore how different techniques, under two different paths (AWQ and Mixed-Precision), can close gaps from FP16.
-Our experiments show that both paths require non-trivial considerations of design choices.
-In AWQ, the original optimal search objective does not consider activation quantization.
-In Mixed-Precision, \todo{ASK andrew}.
-Ablatively, we analyze how different quantization methods result in different performances, assess our design choices, and investigate whether different layers of the model play different roles in performance.
-Our best model demonstrates a small gap, valued at 0.98, between W4A4 and FP16.
-We hope that our results and analyses will inspire future research on closing the gap between W4A4 and FP16 even further.
+In this project, we investigate the challenges and opportunities of applying W4A4 quantization to Large Language Models (LLMs).
+We explore how different techniques, under two different paths (mixed-precision approach and AWQ), can close gaps from FP16.
+Our experiments show that both approaches require non-trivial considerations of design choices.
+For the mixed-precision approach, we find the per-channel activation quantization is essential to achieving comparable accuracy to the Full FP-16 model, even when we perform salient weight and activation protection.
+In AWQ, the original optimal search objective does not consider activation quantization, and hence needs to be modified accordingly.
+With respect to the unquantized FP16 model, our best model (W4A4 + 1\% FP16) demonstrates a performance gap of 1.11, 1.17, 1.29 for OPT 1.3B, 2.7B, and 6.7B, respectively.
+We conduct a variety of experiments to validate our design choices and present a series of insights that will hopefully inspire future work on W4A4 quantization.
 We deeply thank the course staff for helping us understand the challenges in this area.

 ## Environment Setup
 This is a repository forked from the original [AWQ repo](https://github.com/andrewsonga/llm-awq).
 Here, we attach their installation guides: